cintoros/who-wants-to-be-a-millionaire/README.md

 Very nice project, beautifully implemented!

-I enjoyed playing the game (and may daughters as well... :wink:)
+I enjoyed playing the game (and my daughters as well... :wink:)

 Remarks:
 * Use a logging framework instead of `println`, you will gain flexibility regarding format, output, ...